Skip to content

 Use Skeleton when loading the table for the first time.

-Error in a table cell
+Error in cell

-• Use Warning icon with M size and --icon-primary-warning token for color.
+Display a Warning icon with M size and use the --icon-primary-warning token for color.
+Always show a tooltip on hover explaining that something went wrong.

 TIP